Spontaneous generation of spin current from the vacuum by strong electric fields: Setup

 where $x^{\mu}=(t,x,y,z)$ and we defined the $x$- and the $z$-axis by the direction of the fast weak electric field ${\bm {\mathcal E}}$ and the slow strong electric field $\bar{\bm E}$, respectively.
-We adopted the temporal gauge $A_0 = 0$, and assumed that the fields have finite lifetime $T>0$ so as to make sure that the system becomes non-interacting at $|t| \to \infty$.
-The sudden switching on and off at $t = 0,T$ are not essential in our results as it does not affect spin dynamics.
+We adopted the temporal gauge $A_t = 0$, and assumed that the fields have finite lifetime $T>0$ so as to make sure that the system becomes non-interacting at $|t| \to \infty$.
+Note that the sudden switching on and off at $t = 0,T$ are not essential in our results as they do not affect spin dynamics.